atsansone/docs-assignments/technical-writer/assignment.md

   fit failure on node (kubernetes-node-xfl4): Node didn't have enough resource: CPU, requested: 1000, used: 1100, capacity: 2000
 ```

-This pod couldn't start because the hosting node couldn't provide the required resources.
+This pod couldn't start.
+Neither hosting node could provision the required compute resources.
-Both nodes have two cores or 2,000 [millicores][millicore] each.
+Both nodes can provision up to two cores, or 2,000 [millicores][millicore], each.
-The first node had 1,420 millicores in use and the second had 1,100.
+The first node was using 1,420 millicores and the second was using 1,100.
-Neither node had enough spare millicores to start this Apache pod.
+Neither node had enough spare millicores to start the Apache pod.

-## Check for When Pod First Had an Issue
+## Check for When the Misbehavior Started

 To find when an issue might have arisen, review the logs.
 To get the logs of a specific pod,